 Flour: Flour helps to bind the mixture and retain the falafel shape while cooking.
-To make the falafel gluten-free, use a chickpea flour, or all-purpose gluten-free flour, or rolled oats.
-All-purpose flour can always be used if there are no gluten consumption problems.
+To make the falafel gluten-free, use chickpea flour or all-purpose gluten-free flour, or rolled oats.
+Use all-purpose flour if there are no gluten consumption problems.

 Herbs and spices: Cumin, cardamom, coriander, black pepper, salt, parsley, dill, and cilantro are the most common aromatic herbs and spices that inject flavor to the falafel.
 I use mint or spearmint instead of parsley (because of an allergy), smoked paprika or cayenne pepper, and turmeric powder.

 👩🏻🍳 Tips & tricks